Net metering allows you to reduce your monthly electricity costs by generating your own electricity from a renewable energy source.

 Refer to Ontario Regulation 541 (O.Reg.
 541) for more information.

 How much does it cost to set up and join the net metering program?

 Your standard meter will need to be replaced with a bi-directional meter.
-This usually costs less than $1,000 for residential customers.
 Like a standard smart meter, this meter measures how much electricity is delivered, as well as how much electricity is fed back into the grid.

 Your “service entrance” may also need to be upgraded if it doesn’t pass the electrical safety and servicing standards specified in our Conditions of Service.